PlayableLab FAQs

 - Each AI turn consumes AI-Credits from your balance (see "AI-Credits & Packs" below).

-- Yes — every value AI-Lab exposes lands automatically in the editing panel with the right widget (slider, color, asset picker, toggle, number, text).
+- Yes — every value PlayAI exposes lands automatically in the editing panel with the right widget (slider, color, asset picker, toggle, number, text).
 No code, no JSON, no hidden settings.

 What happens to my chat history if I refresh?